 Once you know what you're up against, you need to do an honest assessment of your organization's cybersecurity maturity.
 Select a cybersecurity framework, like the NIST Cybersecurity Framework.
 Use it first to assess how mature your organization is in dozens of different categories and subcategories, from policies and governance to security technologies and incident recovery capabilities.
 This assessment should include all of your technologies, from traditional IT to operational technology, IoT and cyber-physical systems.

 Next, use the same cybersecurity framework to determine where your organization should be in the next three to five years in terms of maturity for each of those categories and subcategories.
 If distributed denial-of-service attacks will be a major threat, for example, then you may want your network security capabilities to be particularly mature.
 If ransomware will be your biggest security issue, ensuring that your backup and recovery capabilities are highly mature may be key.
-If the remote work policies driven by the COVID-19 become permanent, temporary tools deployed during the pandemic will need to be hardened.
+If the remote work policies driven by the COVID-19 become permanent at your company, temporary tools deployed during the pandemic need to be hardened.
 The maturity levels you are targeting are your new strategic objectives.

 Step 3.
 Determine how to improve your cybersecurity program